libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 - `dzsave` now supports IIIF3.
 - The PPM writer has an option to set the exact save format, and is better at picking the correct format for you automatically.
-- The jpeg2000 loader is much better with very large, untiled images.
+- The JPEG 2000 loader needs much less memory with very large, untiled images.
 - EXIF support is fixed for string fields containing metacharacters.
 - A new `fail-on` flag gives better control over detecting load errors.
 You can spot image truncation easily now.
-- Target save is better at picking the write format automatically.
+- Save to buffer and target will pick the correct format automatically for savers which implement multiple formats.

 # More trigonometric functions